d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## Training

 During model training, we constantly extract the content and style features of the composite image and calculate the loss function.
-Recall our discussion of how synchronization functions force the front end to wait for computation results in the ["Asynchronous Computation"](../chapter_computational-performance/async-computation.md) section.
+Recall our discussion of how synchronization functions force the front end to wait for computation results in :numref:`chapter_async`.
 Because we only call the `asscalar` synchronization function every 50 epochs, the process may occupy a great deal of memory.
 Therefore, we call the `waitall` synchronization function during every epoch.

 ```{.python .input  n=16}
 def train(X, contents_Y, styles_Y, ctx, lr, max_epochs, lr_decay_epoch):